surjithctly/astroship/src/content/blog/feature-launch-sources.md

 If you or your users want to view the most likely sources of the AI response - then click the *Source* link.

 <div class="text-center">
 <sup >1.
-Click on the Source link at the bottom of an AI message</sup>
+When using the bot, you can click on the Source link at the bottom of an AI message</sup>
 </div>
 <img src="/sources-ai-feature-wiselydesk.png" alt="Sources Feature" class="mb-1 rounded mt-0">